qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Golang

 - `append()` may reuse underlying array if capacity allows.
-Appending to a subslice can overwrite parent if they share memory region. `s[:len(s):len(s)]` creates a new slice with capacity equal to its length, preventing this.
+Appending to a subslice can overwrite parent if they share memory region.
 - `defer` executes when the function returns, not when the lexical scope exits.
 - `defer` capture mutable variable.
 - There are nil slice and empty slice (the two are different).
 But there is no nil string, only empty string.